-On EX and EX V-6 models
+On U.S. EX and all SE and EX V-6 models

 The moonroof has two positions: it can be tilted up in the back for ventilation, or it can be slid back into the roof.
 Use the switch under the left dashboard vent to operate the moonroof.
 The ignition switch must be ON (II).

-To tilt up the back of the moonroof, press and hold the center button (\swarrow) .
-To close the moonroof, press and hold the top of the switch (\frown) .
-To open the moonroof, press and hold the bottom of the switch (\frown) .
+To tilt up the back of the moonroof, press and hold the center button ().
+To close the moonroof, press and hold the top of the switch ().
+To open the moonroof, press and hold the bottom of the switch ().
 Release the switch when the moonroof gets to the desired position.
 Make sure everyone's hands are away from the moonroof before opening or closing it.